daeh/zotero-markdb-connect/README.md

 [GitHub](https://github.com/daeh/zotero-obsidian-citations): Source code repository

-Code for this extension is based on [ZotFile](https://github.com/jlegewie/zotfile) and [Zotero Citationcounts](https://github.com/eschnett/zotero-citationcounts) (which is based on [Zotero DOI Manager](https://github.com/bwiernik/zotero-shortdoi), which is based in part on [Zotero Google Scholar Citations](https://github.com/beloglazov/zotero-scholar-citations) by Anton Beloglazov).
+Code for this extension is based on [ZotFile](https://github.com/jlegewie/zotfile) and [Zotero Citationcounts](https://github.com/eschnett/zotero-citationcounts) (which is based on [Zotero DOI Manager](https://github.com/bwiernik/zotero-shortdoi), which is based in part on [Zotero Google Scholar Citations](https://github.com/beloglazov/zotero-scholar-citations)).

 ## License